WHo is The Great Palumbo?

 In February 2019, The Great Palumbo’s driving, choral debut single, “Falling” was released.
 The following months would see the release of their warmer, synth-heavy rock piece, "The Other Me," as well as their alt-folk travel anthem, "World Is Wide."
 Finally, in June of 2019, their debut EP dropped: “Into The Dark.”
 A thoughtful blend of rock, folk, and pop elements, “Into The Dark” explores the themes of belonging, spiritual belief, and the relationship between them.

-This body of releases has already garnered attention from smaller music publications, prompting one local music blogger to comment “The Great Palumbo have oriented themselves onto a path primed to skip the mid-cap rooms and go straight to the topline.”
+This body of releases has already amassed more than 100,000 streams on Spotify and garnered attention from smaller music publications, prompting one local music writer to comment “The Great Palumbo have oriented themselves onto a path primed to skip the mid-cap rooms and go straight to the topline.”
 With additional releases in the queue for the remainder of 2019, The Great Palumbo is already back in the studio, working towards an eventful 2020.

 The Great Palumbo is: